korniko98/pivot-atlas/docs/artifacts/tls-certificate.md

 ####:octicons-arrow-right-24: Certificates registered in the same timeframe

 Threat actors may register many TLS certificates throughout their period of activity, or for the purpose of a particular operation or campaign.
-In order to maintain OPSEC, they may register every certificate at a different time and at irregular intervals.
+In order to maintain OPSEC, threat actors may register every certificate at a different time and at irregular intervals.
 However, less savvy threat actors could very well register many of their certificates around the same time, a mistake which analysts can leverage along with other parameters in order to identify additional potentially related certificates.

 &nbsp;